klmnden/azure-docs.tr-tr/articles/vpn-gateway/create-zone-redundant-vnet-gateway.md

 ## <a name="gwsub"></a>4.
 Ağ geçidi alt ağı ekleme

-Ağ geçidi alt ağı sanal ağ geçidi hizmetlerini kullanmak ayrılmış IP adresleri içerir.
-Aşağıdaki örnekler eklemek ve bir ağ geçidi alt ağı belirlemek için kullanın:
+Ağ geçidi alt ağı sanal ağ geçidi hizmetlerinin kullandığı ayrılmış IP adreslerini içerir.
+Ekleme ve bir ağ geçidi alt ağı ayarlamak için aşağıdaki örnekleri kullanın:

 Ağ geçidi alt ağını ekleyin.